CCTV drain camera (plumbing): Usage

-The camera, attached to a long chord, is fed through an access point on the property.
-It is then maneuvered through the pipes to the point of damage of obstruction.
-The captured footage is sent directly to a screen, giving the plumber a live view of the affected area.
+The camera, attached to a long, flexible cable, is fed through an access point on the property, such as a drain cover or cleanout.
+It is then carefully maneuvered through the pipes until it reaches the point of damage or obstruction.
+As the camera moves through the plumbing system, the captured footage is transmitted directly to a monitor or screen, giving the plumber a real-time view of the affected area.
+This live feed allows the professional to inspect the condition of the pipework, identify issues, and determine the exact location of any problem spots, such as blockages, cracks, or root intrusions.